 I believe a person entering high school in 1969 would have been 13 when this information came out, so born in 1956.
-As of this writing, May of 2016, they would be 60 years old.
-In two more years here in the U.S., they could retire from that career that supposedly would never have been fulfilled.
-Five years ago they could have taken early retirement.
+As of this writing, May of 2016, they would be 60 years old, ready for retirement or already enjoying early retirement.

 Of course, this information about giving up your career aspirations was never abandoned by the Watchtower:

 “A university degree may or may not improve your employment prospects.
 But one fact is indisputable: “The time left is reduced”!
 (1 Corinthians 7:29) For all its presumed benefits, would four years or more in a university be the best use of that remaining time?-Ephesians 5:16.”